a-r-t/SER-225-Game-RPG/docs/GameCodeDetails/GameCodeDetailsSubSections/MapSubSections/map-tiles-and-tilesets.md

 A tileset is a collection of map tiles.
 Easy enough.

 Graphic wise, a tileset defines each tile in one image.
 Below is the `CommonTileset.png` which is used by `TestMap` to construct its tile map.
 You will notice that the common tileset image is one big image with each individual map tile defined.
-Note that each map tile in a tileset must be the SAME width and height.
+Each map tile in a tileset must be the SAME width and height.

 ![common-tileset.png](../../../assets/images/common-tileset.png)